Women in Greece: In law codes and philosophical texts

-The Gortyn law code granted women a much better position than in mainland Greece.
+The Gortyn code granted women a much better position than in mainland Greece.
 All women, including slaves, were protected.
 Gortyn women, like Spartan women, were able to enter into legal agreements and appear before the court.
 They were able to own property without male co-ownership or permission.

 Husband and wife had equal right to divorce.
 A free, divorced woman could throw her child into the river.
 Sisters and brothers shared inheritances equally.
 Epicleros (in Sparta and Gortyn, they were called patrouchoi) had a certain freedom of choice regarding marriage.
 Namely, if a woman was already married with children and became an epicler, she could choose whether to divorce her husband or not.
 But a married woman without children who became an epicler had no choice but to divorce and remarry, according to the regulations.
 In general, a daughter who inherited property could not dispose of it.
 An exception was that she could sell it or pledge it as payment in the amount of a debt owed to her late father's creditor.

 Athens was the cradle of philosophy in Ancient Greece, and most surviving philosophic texts work to justify Athenian practice.
 Almost no female philosophers are known.

 Plato acknowledged that extending civil and political rights to women would substantively alter the nature of the household and the state.
 Aristotle, who had been taught by Plato, denied that women were slaves or subject to property, arguing that "nature has distinguished between the female and the slave," but he considered wives to be "bought."
 He argued that women's main economic activity is that of safeguarding the household property created by men.
 According to Aristotle, the labour of women added no value because "the art of household management is not identical with the art of getting wealth, for the one uses the material which the other provides."
 Aristotle also thought Spartan women's influence and legal freedom was the cause of its ruin.

 Contrary to these views, the Stoic philosophers argued for equality of the sexes, sexual inequality being in their view contrary to the laws of nature.
 In doing so, they followed the Cynics, who argued that men and women should wear the same clothing and receive the same kind of education.
 They also saw marriage as a moral companionship between equals rather than a biological or social necessity, and practiced these views in their lives.
 The Stoics adopted the views of the Cynics and added them to their own theories of human nature, thus putting their sexual egalitarianism on a strong philosophical basis.